June 17, 2018

 More murmuring in the crowd.

 The Night's Watch chose to follow me, once.
-But after I let the Free Folk through our gates, my officers lost confidence in me.
+But after I let the Free Folk through our gates, my officers lost confidence.
 They expressed it by ambushing me in my courtyard and stabbing me to death.

 Silence.
 This is a widely-known legend in the North, but few have heard Jon speak of it himself.